Whitney Grither, MD, PhD

 What do you do outside of work?

-In my spare time, I enjoy running, biking, eating, traveling, and hanging out with my husband and our dogs.
+In my spare time, I enjoy running, biking, hiking, gardening, and basically anything that involves being outdoors with my husband and/or dog

 I recently raced my first Ironman, and try to run at least one marathon a year!